National Seat Belt Day recognizes a real-life saver.

 Going through the frequently asked questions and facts below will help add to your seat belt knowledge pool.

 Governors Highway Safety Association, Uber, and Volvo teamed up in 2019 to remind everyone about the importance of wearing seat belts by launching National Seat Belt Day.
 This day also marked the 60th anniversary of the invention of the modern seat belts by Volvo.

 Yes, there are seven different types of seat belts; two-point, three-point, four-point, five-point, six-point, and seven-point seat belts.
 George Cayley invented the two-point seat belt for his gliders.
 Nils Bohlin, an engineer for Volvo, invented the three-point seatbelt in the 1950s.

-Car seats for babies and toddlers or in racing cars use the four, five, and six-point seat belts.
-Finally, the seven-point seat belt is used in just aerobic aircraft.
+Car seats for babies and toddlers or in racing cars use four, five, and six-point seat belts.
+The aerobic aircraft industry uses a seven-point seat belt.

 Can seat belts cause injury?

 Some believe that seat belts don’t allow you to move freely and get out of the car during car collisions, causing injuries.
 However, this isn’t true because seat belts help secure you in place during crashes, reducing the chances of injury.

 How do I celebrate National Seat Belt Day?